Updated: Mar 21

 I woke up pretty early (did I even sleep???)
 I just opened my eyes and wanted to run down to the water.
 Fortunately these guys were smart enough to insist on some food!

-We actually had Starbucks for breakfast.
-At this point I didn't care about prices or planning - I got my tea the kids had muffins and bagels and we sat out back at a patio picnic table and looked at some of the maps to make a plan.
+Starbucks for breakfast!
+At this point I didn't care about prices or planning lol, I was just enjoying it all- I got my tea the kids had muffins and bagels and we sat out back at a patio picnic table and looked at some of the maps to make a plan.
 I thought the best thing to do is just walk down and see the falls.
 The walk is amazing in itself.
 Street artists and lots of restaurants and shops all hosting happiness.
 I LOVE good street art!

 The water fall is powerful.
 Magical.
 Standing there watching all the water rush over the edge I could only imagine the first natives who discovered this and imagine how it got there.
 No wonder the Natives were so spiritually attached to the earth and land.
 It felt like a natural wonder.
 Magnificent.
 The energy of it all is a rush, and they actually harness that energy to use for electricity.
 But being that close you feel the energy!!